 In a nutshell, nicotine salts are the original form of nicotine form in tobacco, and are not as harsh on the back of the throat.
 If you'd like more information check out our in-depth guide here, or check out some of the delicious nicotine salt flavours available here.

 Another option which came in late 2019 is to use hybrid nicotine salts.
 Hybrid nicotine salts use a combination of freebase and nicotine salts to produce a draw which is similar to that of a cigarette.
 The best example of these is in the Hexa Pro, a closed pod device, due to the interplay of the hybrid vape juice and the technology used in the device, but it is also available in 10ml Riot S:ALTS.

 Through the list above, you may have noticed that several of the options don’t apply to every device.

-For example, you can’t usually adjust the airflow setting on a basic tank system e-cig, and you can’t choose a different PG/VG ratio if you’re stuck with a cigalike from one specific company.
+For example, you can’t usually adjust the airflow setting on a basic tank system e-cig, and you can’t choose a different VG:PG ratio if you’re stuck with a cigalike from one specific company.

 Like so many things with vaping, the options really open up when you pick up a mod with variable wattage and (ideally) temperature control.
-Pair something like the Innokin Coolfire IV TC100 with a sub ohm tank and you can use any juice you like (so you have control over your nicotine strength, PG/VG ratio and flavour), you’ll have control over your airflow and you can adjust the power or temperature to get the type of hit you’re looking for.
+Pair something like the Smok Morph 2 Mod with a sub-ohm tank like the Mini V2 and you can use any juice you like (so you have control over your nicotine strength, VG:PG ratio and flavour), you’ll have control over your airflow and you can adjust the power or temperature to get the type of hit you’re looking for.

 In the continuing quest for better flavour and bigger clouds, throat hit seems to be taking a back seat for many vapers.
 But it shouldn’t.